fredrikopenpayments/docs/docs/aspsp.md

     "scope": "aspspinformation"
 }
 ```
 Bring the ACCESS_TOKEN forward to subsequent calls.

+## Basic flow
+This is an example of a typical flow of the ASPSPIS in the system:
+1. You are presented a list of supported countries.
+1. You select a country.
+1. The system retrieves a list of banks for that country.
+1. You select a bank.
+1. The system moves on to one of the other APIs to get account information or to initiate a payment.

 ## Account Servicing Payment Service Provider (ASPSP) Flow
 ![PlantUML model](/img/aspsp.svg)